pskowronek/unitra-fm-radio-arduino/README.md

 ## The project

 ### The Aim
-The aim was to keep the orginal look&feel of the radio as much as possible.
+The aim was to keep the original look&feel of the radio as much as possible.
 So, I kept the volume potentiometer working also as a power-on switch.
-The analog feeling of tunning along with freqeuncy indicator moving up&down had to be kept working (eventhough the scale is not relevant anymore due to OIRT -> CCIR transition).
+The analog feeling of tuning along with frequency indicator moving up&down had to be kept working (even though the scale is not relevant anymore due to OIRT -> CCIR transition).
-I could use rotary encoder for this but I felt that co-ordination with analog indicator may get lost so I decided to use rotary potentiometer which of course is not so accurate for fine tunning, plus the influence of temperature and humidity (wire connecting analog indicator) doesn't help.
-But, it still gives the oldschool feedback, yo!
-To avoid madness in the household I decided to convert the band switch to do something usefull i.e. to tune into 3 preconfigured frequencies, only the first position allows for free tunning.
+I could use rotary encoder for this but I felt that co-ordination with analog indicator may get lost so I decided to use rotary potentiometer which of course is not so accurate for fine tuning, plus the influence of temperature and humidity (wire connecting analog indicator) doesn't help.
+But, it still gives the old-school feedback, yo!
+To avoid madness in the household I decided to convert the band switch to do something useful i.e. to tune into 3 preconfigured frequencies, only the first position allows for free tuning.

 ### The Feedback
 To get any feedback what's the current frequency I decided to implant Nokia 5110 display and which was hidden under the scale.
-Its illumination automatically fades out when tunning is over, so it doesn't destroy the look so much.
+Its illumination automatically fades out when tuning is over, so it doesn't destroy the look so much.
 The LCD may also display the name of the radio station, but since the FM module I used doesn't provide RDS readings the radio station name is taken from the list of predefined stations.
-This list is alsoe being used to automatically fine-tune to exact frequency.
+This list is also being used to automatically fine-tune to exact frequency.
 The LCD display additionally displays the signal level and mono/stereo status.

 ### The Power Source
 The radio is powered by 5x AA batteries consuming around ~56mA.
 Sadly, I didn't measure what was the original power consumption :/
-The circuit for 230V has been removed (you don't want that functionality in the bathroom, right?), eventhough it could be left as it was - the LDO could have been be easily connected to the existing graetz bridge after transformer.
+The circuit for 230V has been removed (you don't want that functionality in the bathroom, right?), even though it could be left as it was - the LDO could have been be easily connected to the existing Graetz bridge after transformer.

 ## Photos